BYLAWS OF THE CAMPUS SUSTAINABILITY FUND

 Section 5.2 – Accountability of Projects

-The coordinator will keep the Committee updated on the status of the Fund’s active projects.
+The CSF team will keep the Committee updated on the status of the Fund’s active projects.
 If a project is deemed by the Committee to not be making satisfactory progress based on the project timeline, the Committee can determine a course of action on a case by case basis.
 Project close-out reporting must include a budget detailing the spending of all funds and the amount of student involvement.
-Upon review of the report, the CSF Coordinator shall judge whether the funds were spent within the scope of the project.
-If the CSF Coordinator feels the funds were spent outside of the project scope, the CSF Coordinator may recommend that the Committee require return of the funds.
+Upon review of the report, the CSF Program Director shall judge whether the funds were spent within the scope of the project.
+If the CSF Program Director feels the funds were spent outside of the project scope, the CSF Program Director may recommend that the Committee require return of the funds.

-The Committee reserves the right to re-evaluate projects and retract funding if satisfactory progress is not made based on the project timeline, or if projects undergo significant changes in scope.
-Funding may be retracted upon deliberation and vote by the Committee.
+The CSF Program Director/Committee reserve the right to re-evaluate projects and retract funding if satisfactory progress is not made based on the project timeline, or if projects undergo significant changes in scope.
+Funding may be retracted upon deliberation and voted on by the Committee or at the discretion of the CSF Program Director.

 Section 5.3 – Records and Reports